 A Toast to the Lassies

-Dunnet Bay Distillers‘ limited edition Lassies Toast Gin provides the basis and Scottish shortbread a garnish to this most Scottish-y of Scottish Cocktails.
+Dunnet Bay Distillers‘ limited edition Lassies Toast Gin provides the basis.
+Just add Scottish shortbread to garnish.

 Blaeberry & Lavender Collins